#

 Use x-callback-url parameters

-the name of the file, without the file extension.url
+namethe name of the file, without the file extension.urltheobsidian://URI for this file.file(desktop only) thefile://URL for this file.

 For example, if Obsidian receives